Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/02OpenScienceBasics/12OpenAdvocacy.md

 * Advocating for your own rights as an author

-* The basic steps for achieving local culture change [http://study.com/academy/lesson/kotters-8-step-change-model-of-management.html](http://study.com/academy/lesson/kotters-8-step-change-model-of-management.html)
+* The basic steps for achieving local culture change [Kotter n.y.](http://study.com/academy/lesson/kotters-8-step-change-model-of-management.html)

 * Advocating to your peers: Writing letters and articles advocating for Open